LucasFatas/recommender-study/README.md

 The requirements.txt file is in the backend directory and contains all the packages used in the backend.

 ## Run Frontend
+To run the front-end application, go to the /frontend folder and run the command:

+"yarn start-lin"

+or

+"yarn start-win"

+depending on if you are using linux or windows.

+It will start the application on port 5000.
+Go then to your favorite browser and open the application with the right url and port 5000.

+To build the front-end application, go to the /frontend folder and run

+"yarn build"

+It will create the build folder and save the builded application in it.
+When you want to deploy the application, you only need to take the files of the build folder.

 ## Run Backend
 The backend can be run with the command: